MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 4. Under **Survey incentive**, turn the **Allow incentives to be added for surveys created using Forms Pro** toggle to **Off**.

 When the survey incentives are turned off, the option of offer survey incentives in a survey invitation is also disabled.
-If the invitations are already sent with the survey incentive, a corresponding message is displayed after completing the survey.

-## Enable survey incentives in survey invitation
+## Enable survey incentives in survey invitation email

 When survey incentives are enabled by your administrator in your tenant, you can offer incentives to your respondents.
 Survey incentives can be enabled only while sending a survey through email.
 This gives you the control to enable incentives only for the required respondents.